OmarrSakr/Java-Customer-Registration-Page/README.md

 - `Java (Swing)`: Used for building the graphical user interface and implementing the business logic.

-- `File Handling`: Utilized to save and retrieve customer data via `.txt` files for persistent storage.
+- `File Handling`: Saves and loads customer data from a `.bin` file for persistent storage

 ## 📂 Features: